bitsbymax/Notes/Rendering.md

   - With header compression, the size of headers is minimized, reducing the overhead and improving efficiency.
   - Prioritizing network resource allocation is another benefit of HTTP/2, ensuring critical resources are delivered promptly.

-In summary, `HTTP/2`’s multiplexing and header compression enhance performance, reduce latency, and make web applications faster and more efficient!
+In summary, `HTTP/2`'s multiplexing and header compression enhance performance, reduce latency, and make web applications faster and more efficient!

 ### `Preconnect`, `prefetch`, `preload`

 - `Preconnect`
-  - **Purpose**: Establishes a connection to a server before it’s actually needed.
+  - **Purpose**: Establishes a connection to a server before it's actually needed.
   - **Benefit**: Speeds up future loads from that origin by preemptively performing part or all of the handshake (DNS+TCP for HTTP, and DNS+TCP+TLS for HTTPS origins)1.
   - **Usage**: Include `<link rel="preconnect">` in your HTML to improve perceived page speed by reducing connection time to other origins.
 - `Prefetch`